 Understandably, organizations looking to provide irrefutable evidence that their digital content is accessible are often frustrated by this lack of clarity.
 This is where a VPAT can be useful to an organization, even one that is not interested in conducting business with the Federal government.

 A VPAT provides a clearly defined standard against which any organization can measure its accessibility.
 Section 508 requirements map to WCAG, and by the nature of the officiality of the VPAT itself, organizations that can show they conform to the Section 508 requirements are seen as more credibly accessible.

 Not only that, but in undergoing the process to fill out the VPAT, firms frequently unearth accessibility failures that had previously gone unaddressed.
 If they remediate these errors, they will emerge with better, more accessible content.
 Talk about a win-win situation!

 Well, for one, they are quite complicated.
 Organizations that do not possess substantial accessibility knowledge will be at a disadvantage, as it’s not easy to pick up this type of in-depth subject matter expertise on the fly.
 Firms often rely on accessibility consultancies like The Paciello Group to fill out a VPAT for them.
-(Nevertheless, if your company is keen to try to do it in-house you can download the official VPAT template from the Information Technology Industry Council (ITI) website.)

 In terms of ensuring accessibility for people with disabilities, a VPAT is only as good as the person reviewing it and the level of candor and transparency of the vendor that completes it.
 Despite its best efforts to be precise, a VPAT still offers firms the ability to remain somewhat ambiguous about accessibility failures.
 An organization could be less than wholly forthright and still complete a VPAT that makes their product look highly accessible.